lgngrvs/logangraves.com/posts/words.md

 # Words
 Date: 2023-12-18
-Tags: #language
+Tags: #language lists
 Type: post
-Desc: Words!
-Words!
-Words!
+Desc: My favorite words

 One day I'd like to write an ode to all of these words, to say why they are special to me.
 For now, it's just a list.